In it's briefest form the story goes like this:

 God created the universe out of his goodness and desire to express his love in covenant relationship with humanity, which God loves beyond understanding.

-Despite God's love, humanity chose independence from God, with almost endless negative consequences.
-In this decision, humanity in fact played into the hands of Satan who in rebellion against God, seeking to destroy God's creation and if possible take God's place.
-Satan doesn't 'fight fair,' including the use of 'false flag' techniques.
-We therefore experience life as 'not being fair' and this experience confuses many.
-As a result many are angry with God, blaming Him for the actions of Satan.
+Despite God's love, humanity chose independence from God, putting him and herself at the centre leaving God out, with almost endless negative consequences.
+In this foolish decision, humanity in fact played into the hands of Satan who in rebellion against God, seeking to destroy God's creation and if possible take God's place.

-In cooperating and sharing in this work of restoration, those who acknowledge Christ follow him into mission.
+In cooperating and sharing in this work of restoration, those who acknowledge Christ follow him into mission - participating in God's victory in Christ over sin and death, and through Christ in the restoration of all things.
 Doing so is challenging, but God's Holy Spirit comforts and empowers us.

 The battle with Satan is not yet over in that he continues to resist, but the outcome is sure.
-For this reason we see both, and amazingly sometimes nearly simultaneously, the results of Satan's effort to turn God's paradise into a prisoner of war camp and the Glory of God's original unchanging holy purpose for righteousness, beauty and good.
+For this reason we see both the results of Satan's effort to turn God's paradise into a prisoner of war camp, and the Glory of God's original unchanging holy purpose for righteousness, beauty and good - sometimes in the same day!

 At the end of history Christ will return to end Satan's pseudo-reign, restore all things (Revelation 11:15), giving grace to those who have recognized their need of Him.
 The wishes of those who reject God's offer of salvation will also be honoured.